techscouter/semantic-xr/Examples/semanticXrExamples.md

             ],
         ]

-### Multi-player game
-Different players share the same game entities at more or less the same time.
-Note the absence of realityInstanceTimestamp (as they are more or less equal for all) and the absence of semanticSpatialEntityId (as they are equal for all).

-        "crossSemanticXrEquality":
-        [
-            {
-                "realityId": "DemoGameCubesMultiplayer",
-                "realityInstanceId": "DemoGameCubesMultiplayer|6hdkil9uejdoek3o|Server"
-            },
-            {
-                "realityId": "DemoGameCubesMultiplayer",
-                "realityInstanceId": "DemoGameCubesMultiplayer|6hdkil9uejdoek3o|Player1"
-            },
-            {
-                "realityId": "DemoGameCubesMultiplayer",
-                "realityInstanceId": "DemoGameCubesMultiplayer|6hdkil9uejdoek3o|Player2"
-            },
-        ]

-### Game streaming on a slow internet connection
-Note the 2 seconds delay between the server and the game played by player 3.

-        "crossSemanticXrEquality":
-        [
-            {
-                "realityId": "DemoGameCubesMultiplayer",
-                "realityInstanceId": "DemoGameCubesMultiplayer|6hdkil9uejdoek3o|Server",
-                "realityInstanceTimestamp": 20

-            },
-            {
-                "realityId": "DemoGameCubesMultiplayer",
-                "realityInstanceId": "DemoGameCubesMultiplayer|6hdkil9uejdoek3o|Player3",
-                "realityInstanceTimestamp": 22
-            }
-        ]

 ### Time travel in a movie
 A character (Human1) that appears throughout a movie (TimeTravelMovie1) and appears in the reality underlying that movie at two points in time, 20 years apart.
 Time units is days.
 The section below means that December 18 is being spent in 1995 and December 19 is being spent in 1975.